TheCandidStartup/TheCandidStartup.github.io/_drafts/unit-test-code-reuse.md

 })
 ```

-This is a custom matcher for `QueryValue` which defines a `toBeQueryValue` assertion.
+These are custom matchers which define `toBeQueryValue` and `toBeInfinisheetError` assertions.
 Each matcher is a function which takes a `received` value (the argument to `expect`) and an `expected` value (the argument to the assertion).
 You run whatever comparison logic you want and return an `ExpectationResult` object.
 The required properties are a `pass` boolean and a function that returns an error message.
 My matcher uses a `fail` utility function to construct expectation results.

 You would normally define all your custom matchers as shared utility code.
 If you include the utility source file in your Vitest [setupFiles](https://vitest.dev/config/#setupfiles) config, it will be run automatically before each test file.
 This way, just like the built-in assertions, your custom assertions are available in any test file without having to explicitly import anything.